wazuh/wazuh-documentation/source/user-manual/agents/restful-api/listing.rst

 The request :ref:`GET /agents <request_list>` returns the list of available agents.

-.. note:: GET is the default action of curl and does not need to be specifically referenced.
+.. note:: GET is the default action of ``curl`` and does not need to be specifically referenced.

+Using this order and changing the URL for the one the user owns, it will return a list of the registered agents:

 .. code-block:: console